robenkleene/audio-references/ableton-live/tasks/ableton-live-mastering-2.md

 ## Wrap-Up

+Why use two limiters?
+The longer lookahead time of the first limiter lets in less distortion than the second limiter with the shorter lookahead time.

 1. Add a second `Limiter` after the first
 2. Set the first `Limiter` `Ceiling: 0.0 dB` and the second to `-1 dB`
 3. Set the first `Limiter` to a longer `Lookahead`, like `6ms`
 4. Increase the `Gain` of the second limiter until the meter shows it kicking in
 5. On the first `Limiter`, turn off `Auto` on the release and leave it at a long setting like `44 ms`

+## Why